 I want to play word games and pretend I don't know what a question is.
 Can I do that?
 Sure, if you want to waste tokens.
 A question is a phrase that ends in a question mark "?" character.
 If your email to tech support does not contain any "?" characters you have not asked any questions and have probably just wasted a token to get reply that asks what question you wanted to ask.
 Do not pose rhetorical questions: tech support must treat all questions equally and cannot guess when you are serious about a question and when you are not.
 If it has a "?" character at the end it is a question, so do not waste tokens on rhetorical flourishes.

 Do difficult questions and simple questions count as one question?
 Yes.
 It doesn't matter if it is a difficult question that Einstein would ask or a really simple question the village idiot would ask.
 One question costs one token.
 Example: Einstein asks, "Is the Reimann tensor always zero?"
 That's one question.
 Example: The village idiot asks, "Am I chewing gum?
 How can I tell?"
 That's two questions.
-Neither are Manifold questions tech support will answer, but they make the point that utterly simple questions count the same as seriously technical questions.
+None of the three questions are SQL for ArcGIS Pro questions tech support will answer, but they make the point that utterly simple questions count the same as seriously technical questions.

 Why are incidents charged for simple questions?
 First, to discourage wasteful use of tech support so that more support resources are available for serious questions.
 Second, there is no way to predict if a particular email received from a user is a trivial question or a sophisticated question - each question requires reading by a trained engineer to assure that a sophisticated question that might appear to be a simple question to the untrained eye is properly answered.
 For that reason it costs as much to process an apparently trivial question as it does a carefully thought-out complex question.
 In fact, some classes of trivial questions require more time because users neglect to provide required information.